LEBEATO/fortinat-shop/README.md

 📝 Licença

 Este projeto está sob a licença MIT.
-Sinta‑se livre para usar, alterar e contribuir.

 ---